Staninna/sylvan/README.md

 - [`rick`](https://github.com/Staninna/sylvan/tree/rick): The rick branch.
 It is a brach that plays a rickroll on boot using ancii art.
 - [`calculator`](https://github.com/Staninna/sylvan/tree/calculator): The calculator branch.
 It is a branch that IS a calculator.
+- [`balls`](https://github.com/Staninna/sylvan/tree/balls): The balls branch.
+This is an experiment with the VGA text buffer to render a verlet physics simulation.

 ## License